amirahosbr/sumbangsaran/README.md

 **Proactive Autonomy:**

-- **Always watching and analyzing.** The AI agent observes how users move through pages (click paths), checks site speed, and watches for signs of trouble *before* users complain.
+- **Always watching and analyzing.** The AI agent observes how users move through pages (click paths), checks site speed, SEO,and watches for signs of trouble *before* users complain.
 - **Acts on its own.** Instead of waiting for instructions, the AI can reason about what’s wrong and take steps to fix or adjust—especially for complex tasks.
 - **Learns and adapts.** Using machine learning, the agent refines its behavior by analyzing data from users, improving its decisions as conditions change.
 - **Predicts and acts early.** The AI anticipates what users might want or run into, and presents solutions or relevant content before the user even asks — shifting from reactive to predictive.